-Zygomatic implants are particularly long implants that are embedded in the cheekbone (medical term: zygomatic bone) when there isn’t enough bone tissue in the upper jaw for normal implants.
+Zygomatic implants are particularly long dental implants that are embedded in the cheekbone (medical term: zygomatic bone) when there isn’t enough bone tissue in the upper jaw for normal implants.
 With zygomatic implants, even seemingly-impossible situations can be solved with fixed teeth.

 What are zygomatic implants?

 When your dentist assesses your suitability for dental implants, they will look for whether there’s enough bone mass for the implants to fuse with.
-If there is enough bone mass, then they can be confident that over time the dental implants will be structurally sound and fix to the jaw.
-However, in some instances patients present with having too little bone mass to fuse onto.
+If there is enough bone mass, then they can be confident that over time the dental implants will be structurally sound and fixed to the jaw.
+However, in some instances patients present with too little bone mass to fuse onto.
 Traditionally, your dentist might be forced to undertake a procedure called a sinus lift – this is where the bone in between the oral cavity and sinus cavity is artificially thickened to prevent your sinuses from being damaged by the new dental implants and additionally provide more support for the implants.
 Unfortunately, this often requires the patient to have to undergo this procedure first and then recover before dental implants can be placed.

 Who is suitable for zygomatic implants?

-Zygomatic implants are extra length dental implants that are anchored to your cheekbone.
+Zygomatic implants are extra-length dental implants that are anchored to your cheekbone.
 Your dentist might recommend that you require zygomatic implants if your bone tissue/mass won’t provide a strong enough foundation for traditional dental implants.
 This is often quite common amongst older patients who have worn removable dentures for a long period of time and might have lost some jawbone mass but still want a dental implant fitting.

-Fundamentally, dental implants and zygomatic implants are suitable for dental patients who have lost one or more teeth to damage, disease and/or decay and want to replace the affected teeth with a natural looking implant.
+Fundamentally, dental implants and zygomatic implants are suitable for dental patients who have lost one or more teeth to damage, disease and/or decay and want to replace the affected teeth with a natural-looking implant.

 Your dentist may advise that zygomatic implants are a better choice for you if they feel that you should avoid more traditional methods of resolving low bone density.
-Procedures such as bone grafting where a bone graft is taken from elsewhere to provide a support can require up to six months recovery time and multiple surgical procedures.
+Procedures such as bone grafting where a bone graft is taken from elsewhere to provide support can require up to six months of recovery time and multiple surgical procedures.
 Zygomatic implant treatment allows your dentist to avoid this by achieving similar results with just one procedure.